sermon: Self-Government and Responsibility (Part Two)

 That is what Paul is saying here in Romans 9:19-20.
 You cannot win against God.
 Why not just yield to Him?
 Because you are going to lose anyway, why make it harder on yourself?
 Why not just meet the responsibilities that this calling has laid on us?

-The keeping of the commands is the positive side of our responsibility to God and there is a negative side as well and that is to not sin.
+The keeping of the commands is the positive side of our responsibility to God and there is a negative side as well and that is not to sin.

 John 8:9-11 Then those who heard it [this is the woman taken in adultery], being convicted by their conscience, went out one by one, beginning with the oldest even to the last.
 And Jesus was left alone, and the woman standing in the midst.
 When Jesus had raised Himself up and saw no one but the woman, He said to her, "Woman, where are those accusers of yours?
 Has no one condemned you?"
 She said, "No one, Lord."
 And Jesus said to her, "Neither do I condemn you; go and sin no more."